Q&A with Nexen employee and crisis line volunteer, Shane Stronach

 Q: Do you find what you’ve learned has translated to your job at all?

 Shane: It’s translated into all of my interactions.
 The training – learning about how to empathize, active listening – all these skills that you learn in a classroom and eventually practice on the lines, it’s impacted all of my situations in terms of at work, at home, through friends, everybody.
-I think it’s had an impact anywhere.
+I think it’s had an impact everywhere.

 Q: What would you say to someone who is thinking about volunteering at DC?